1341 Assistant Director of Human Resources, Compensation and Information Management

 Experience: At least three years of progressively responsible human resources administration or classification and compensation administration experience is required; classification and compensation work experience in higher education is preferred.
 Experience as a Human Resources generalist is preferred.
 An equivalent combination of years of experience and education may be considered for substitution of educational requirements.

 Skills: Strong verbal and written communications, effective interpersonal relations, as well as analytical skills are required.
 Data management and advanced Excel skills are required.
 An understanding of compensation concepts and a working knowledge of the Fair Labor Standards Act and other pertinent laws is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.

 ESSENTIAL DUTIES AND RESPONSIBILITIES